alpine-network/alpine-core/README.md

 <!-- modrinth_exclude.start -->
 > [!WARNING]
-> AlpineCore is currently in an early state of development and breaking changes **will** occur.
+> AlpineCore is currently in an early stage of development and breaking changes **will** occur.
 <!-- modrinth_exclude.end -->

 ## What is AlpineCore?